Kandos, New South Wales: 20th-century town

-Kandos is a rare 20th-century town, most NSW towns having been established in the nineteenth century.
+Kandos is a rare 20th-century town, having been established in the nineteenth century - unlike the majority of towns in New South Wales.
 It began as a private village but was proclaimed an urban area on 11 January 1918 and came under the control of Rylstone Shire Council.
 All buildings in the town of Kandos, except for the original public school behind the Police Station, were built after 1915.
 There are several buildings of architectural interest.
 Kandos Museum, formerly the Methodist Church, was designed by works manager, Floyd S Richards, in the Californian Mission Style of his hometown church in America.
 It is on the Australian Heritage Database.
 St Dominic's Convent was built in the Spanish Mission Style for the Good Samaritan nuns.
 Both are in contrast to the modernist functional Kandos Community Centre, while the Band Rotunda, built entirely of cement, is a temple-like structure in the classical revival style.
 It is believed Kandos was the first place in Australia to have concrete electricity poles, when early in 1920 the cement works supplied electricity to light Angus Avenue, Kandos Hotel, Angus Memorial Hall, businesses in the main street, the railway station and station master's cottage.

 Kandos helped build NSW

 Kandos brands itself as "the town that made the cement that made your town".
 Kandos cement was used in roads, bridges, reservoirs, stacks, tanks, pipes, posts, paths, fences and buildings.
 It was used for roof tiles, asbestos sheets and ash bricks.
-Kandos also supplied the cement for construction of Sydney Harbour Bridge as well as other city infrastructure, including the underground railway between Central and St James, Lane Cove Road, Glebe Island Wheat Silos, The Royal Automobile Club, Mark Foys additions, as well as the Opera House.
+Kandos also supplied the cement for construction of Sydney Harbour Bridge as well as other city infrastructure, including the City Circle railway between Central and St James, Lane Cove Road, Glebe Island Wheat Silos, the Royal Automobile Club, Mark Foy's additions, as well as the Sydney Opera House.